Ashwell, Hertfordshire: Governance

-Ashwell has three tiers of local government at parish, district and county level: Ashwell Parish Council, North Hertfordshire District Council, and Hertfordshire County Council.
+There are three tiers of local government covering Ashwell, at parish, district, and county level: Ashwell Parish Council, North Hertfordshire District Council, and Hertfordshire County Council.
+The parish council has an office at 6A Back Street and meets at the Parish Room at 9 Swan Street.
+There is also a village hall at 20 West End, which began as the maltings for Page's Brewery, before being converted into a village hall in 1922.

 Ashwell is an ancient parish, and it was part of the hundred of Odsey.
 Ashwell was included in the Royston Poor Law Union from 1835.
-The Local Government Act 1894 created parish and district councils.
-The parish of Ashwell was included in Ashwell Rural District from 28 December 1894, and Ashwell Parish Council came into being on 31 December 1894, taking over the secular functions of the parish vestry.
-Despite the name, Ashwell Rural District Council was based in the town of Royston rather than in Ashwell itself.
+The Local Government Act 1894 created elected parish and district councils with effect from December 1894.
+The part of the Royston Poor Law Union within Hertfordshire became Ashwell Rural District; although named after Ashwell, the rural district council was always based in Royston.
 Ashwell Rural District was abolished in 1935, becoming part of Hitchin Rural District, which in turn was abolished in 1974, becoming part of North Hertfordshire.

+Population

+At the 2021 census, the population of the parish was 1,980.
+The population had been 1,870 in 2011.

 Sport

 Ashwell has several successful sports teams from under-12s to veterans.
 The adult first football team have won several trophies and are currently in the Hall's of Cambridge Sunday league premier division.
 The cricket team won the Cambridgeshire Junior Cup in 2003 and currently play in Division 1 of the Cambridgeshire league.
 There are many other clubs and societies catering for all interests.
-Ashwell have a junior soccer side called the Academicals, which are from age 5 to 18.
+Ashwell has a junior soccer side called the Academicals, which are from age 5 to 18.